Mind Stuff — The Next Frontier in your Yoga Practice

 Mind body medicine is defined as using the mind to effect the body.
-Many mind body medicines are rooted in calming the nervous system, which effects the systems of the body that allow healing to occur.
-If our thoughts or actions or situations put stress hormones in us, then healing is less likely happening.
-Learning to make this shift yourself at will can help your healing potential.
+Mind body medicines and practices are rooted in calming the nervous system and increasing your belief in your bodies natural abilities to heal.
+Calming the nervous system is an important part of mind body practices, the nervous effects all the systems of the body that allow healing to occur.
+If our thoughts or actions or situations put stress hormones in us, then healing is much slower.
+Learning to make the shift in your autonomic nervous system at will can help your healing potential.

 We can use our imagination to improve our health, job, relationships, and our happiness or mood by developing a deeper self-awareness about what we are thinking and constantly saying to ourselves.
 Many successful people be it speakers, actors, business people, or athletes have learned how to stop their negative back talk and incorporate positive visualizations — some of them on purpose and some through intuition.

 Your mind is a powerful tool!
 It can enhance anything we are trying to accomplish — or lead us down wrong paths.
 You can even use the power of your mind to increase healing, boost your immune system, and improve strength and coordination in your physical body, and help to achieve your dreams.

 Right now, let’s use our mind to boost our immune system; here is a picture of a white blood cell (the orange) consuming pathogenic bacteria (the blue rods) and neutralizing them.
 Now close your eyes for a moment and picture this in your body.
 You can help your immune system rid your body of bad bacteria!

 Here is another image of another type of white blood cell, a macrophage eating candida albicans — gobbling them up.